Athletics-Kerley scorches in 100 heats, shock exit for Richardson

 The top three finishers in Eugene, who meet certain qualifying standards, and reigning global title-holders advance to the first world championships to be held in the United States at the same track, starting on July 15.

-Aleia Hobbs, a Tokyo relay silver medalist, posted the fastest time in the women's heats (10.88) but Richardson, whose Olympic dreams were ended by a suspension for a positive cannabis test, got off to a rough start and finished fifth in her heat in 11.31.
+Aleia Hobbs, a Tokyo relay silver medallist, posted the fastest time in the women's heats (10.88) but Richardson, whose Olympic dreams were ended by a suspension for a positive cannabis test, got off to a bad start and finished fifth in her heat in 11.31.

+Allyson Felix, the most decorated American athlete, won her 400m heat in 52.30 as the 36-year-old competes in her final U.S. championships before retiring.

+"It's tough," said Felix, 21 years to the day since she first competed at the championships.

 A late surge propelled 800m world champion Donavan Brazier to a win in his heat in a time of 1:46.49, his best performance of the season.

-Twice world bronze medalist Ajee Wilson posted the quickest time in the women's heats with 2:00.37, while 20-year-old Tokyo gold medalist Athing Mu and bronze medalist Raevyn Rogers also advanced.
+Twice world bronze medallist Ajee Wilson posted the quickest time in the women's heats with 2:00.37, while 20-year-old Tokyo gold medallist Athing Mu and bronze medallist Raevyn Rogers also advanced.

 (Reporting by Gene Cherry in Eugene, Oregon, and Amy Tennery in New York; Editing by Peter Rutherford )